The Court Judgement

 Benzene in soft drinks is of potential concern due to the carcinogenic nature of the benzene molecule.
 The benzene forms from decarboxylation of the preservative benzoic acid in the presence of ascorbic acid (vitamin C) and metal ions (iron and copper) that act as catalysts, especially under heat and light.

 Benzoic acid is often added to drinks as a preservative in the form of its salts sodium benzoate, potassium benzoate, or calcium benzoate.
 Citric acid is not thought to induce significant benzene production in combination with benzoic acid, but some evidence suggests that in the presence of ascorbic acid (vitamin C) and benzoic acid, citric acid may accelerate the production of benzene.

 Coca cola is a profit driven company.
 They are out there for profit and will readily take advantage of any regulatory flaw to maximize profit.
-Most poor and third world countries are in the tropics and have little or no representation in global bodies like CODEX, therefore have little or no influence on the regulations or policies that comes out of these organisations.
+Most poor and developing countries are in the tropics and have little or no contribution to global scientific research, therefore have little or no influence on how research results are interpreted and used in global regulations or policies.
 Like in cases of international trade laws, the developed world and multinationals (mostly owed by the developed world) influence international regulations to their own advantage with the developing world always at the disadvantaged position.

 The UK customs and UK health authorities after carrying out a test declared that Fanta and Sprite made in Nigeria by NBC are unsafe for human consumption but Nigerian Ministry of health and NAFDAC, the body in charge of food and drink regulation in Nigeria have come out to say it is safe for Nigerians to consumes these drinks.
 In other words, the Nigerian authority is saying the life of a Nigerian doesn’t matter as much as the life of a European.